angelsenra/angelsenra.github.io/_includes/cv-content.md

 <div class="wrapper dont-break-on-print" markdown="1">

 Python enthusiast.
 Often facing new challenges and learning from them.
-One can always go one step further
+One can always go one step further.

 I believe in building confidence with stakeholders by consistently delivering great results on time.
-I listen, learn, improve, and evaluate; this has enabled me to continue growing every year
+I listen, learn, improve, and evaluate; this has enabled me to continue growing every year.

-Key concepts that I\'m familiar with and use every day: GIT, CI/CD, scrum, agile, SQL, noSQL, restful architecture, OOP, linux, bash, docker, AWS
+Key concepts that I\'m familiar with and use every day: GIT, CI/CD, scrum, agile, SQL, noSQL, restful architecture, OOP, linux, bash, docker, AWS.

 </div>